Explore – Fun – Adventure

 Cruising the waters around the Discovery Islands and into Desolation Sound we can visit the likes of Gorge Harbour, Lund, Refuge Cove, Squirrel Cove, Manson’s Landing or Whale Town to mention a few.

-We could stop in at one of the unique General stores or Trading Posts for a bite to eat or seek out some of the beautiful bays these areas are famous for.
+We could stop in at one of the unique General stores or Trading Posts only accessible by boat for a bite to eat and seek out some of the beautiful bays and waterfalls these areas are famous for.

-After we drop in a couple of crab pots to soak for a few hours in hope for the tasty Dungeness crab, you’ll have the opportunity to view the prolific bird life that is here for the herring.
+Inspect a few crab traps in hope for the tasty Dungeness crab and have the opportunity to view the prolific bird life that is here for the herring.